jjt/jjt.github.io/_posts/2014-07-18-analyzing-source-files-to-automatically-create-custom-lo-dash-builds-in-73-characters.md

 For those who don't know about [Lo-Dash](http://lodash.com/), it's an enhanced version of [Underscore](http://underscorejs.org/) that brings about performance, additional features, and customization in builds.
 If you haven't heard of Underscore/Lo-Dash or haven't seen the eponymous `_.` in code, do yourself a favour and check them out.
 But use Lo-Dash instead of Underscore.

 ## Modular Builds
 One of the best parts of the last few years in Javascript development is a trend away from monolithic libraries toward breaking down code into small, narrowly-focused modules and composing/combining them into larger modules as needed.
 This has numerous benefits, one of which is a reduced download size for our users.
 To this end the [Lo-Dash CLI](http://lodash.com/custom-builds) can compile custom builds with only the functions you specify.
-For example, if all you wanted was [`_.pluck`](http://lodash.com/docs#pluck) and [`_.zipObject`](http://lodash.com/docs#zipObject), you could run the following command:
+For example, if all you wanted from Lo-Dash was [`_.pluck`](http://lodash.com/docs#pluck) and [`_.zipObject`](http://lodash.com/docs#zipObject), you could generate a build with the following command:

     $> lodash include=pluck,zipObject